opensearch-project/opensearch-ruby/opensearch-aws-sigv4/README.md

 which is a Ruby client for OpenSearch.
 The `OpenSearch::Aws::Sigv4Client` is, therefore, has all features of `OpenSearch::Client`.
 And since `opensearch-ruby` is a dependency of `opensearch-aws-sigv4`, you only need to install `opensearch-aws-sigv4`.

+### Amazon Managed OpenSearch
+Via the Sigv4 Client, you can interact with an Amazon Managed OpenSearch cluster just like would with a self-managed cluster:

 ```ruby
 require 'opensearch-aws-sigv4'
 require 'aws-sigv4'